-Many spas recommend that you arrive a half hour early to enjoy various spa amenities, but The Peninsula Spa suggests a full hour.
-You’ll need it to explore the 12,000-square-foot spa, furnished in marble, granite, and wood, echoing the warm tones and sumptuous materials used throughout the hotel.
-The thermal suite includes a crystal steam room, aromatherapy shower, and both the sauna and relaxation room have incredible views of Victoria Harbour.
+You’ll need an hour to explore the 12,000-square-foot Peninsula spa, furnished in marble, granite, and wood, echoing the warm tones and sumptuous materials used throughout the hotel.
+The thermal suite includes a crystal steam room, aromatherapy shower, and have incredible views of Victoria Harbour.
 The facialists here do not mess around when it comes to extractions and facial massage technique.
-Deft, powerful upward massage strokes during a Margy’s Monte Carlo collagen facial will give you an instant facelift and dramatically improve your circulation before a plumping masque leaves your skin glowing.
+Deft, powerful upward massage strokes during a Margy’s Monte Carlo collagen facial will give you an instant facelift and dramatically improve your circulation.

 Flawless Spa is a hip day spa that all the locals go to.
-You can get a facial with natural Aromatherapy Associates products, followed by a makeup application or mani/pedi so you’ll walk out ready for a hot date.
+Try a facial with natural Aromatherapy Associates products,o a makeup application or mani/pedi so you’ll walk out ready for a hot date.